MartinKHovden/m3h3/docs/source/read_from_file_electro_demo.rst

 Bidomain Biventricular
 ===========================================================

 This example shows how to set up m3h3 to read mesh, stimulus and condictivities from file.

 .. code-block:: python

     """
-    An example on how to use m3h3 to do simulations of the electrical activity of the heart for a more complex stimulus applied to the domain.
+    An example on how to use m3h3 to do simulations of cardiac electrophysiology using a complex stimulus applied to the domain.
-    The mesh is read from file.

     This example shows how to:
-    - Read the geometry from file.
+    - Read the geometry, stimulus and conductivities from file.
     - Update the parameters of the electro problem.
     - Update the solver parameters for the electro solver.
-    - Add a more complex stimulususing Meshfunctions and Compiled subdomains.
+    - Add a more complex stimulus using CompiledExpression.
     - Run the electro simulation.
     - Plot the results.